felixnyamweya/wpsso-schema-json-ld/README.md

 <p>The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO JSON extension.</p>

-<p>You can use the Free version of WPSSO JSON with <em>both</em> the Free and Pro versions of WPSSO, but the <a href="http://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO JSON Pro</a> version requires the use of the <a href="http://wpsso.com/extend/plugins/wpsso/">WPSSO Pro</a> version as well.</p>
+<p>You can use the Free version of WPSSO JSON with <em>both</em> the Free and Pro versions of WPSSO, but the <a href="http://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO JSON Pro</a> version requires the use of the <a href="http://wpsso.com/extend/plugins/wpsso/">WPSSO Pro</a> version as well (for its Video and Product information, along with more advanced features).</p>

 <p>Purchase the <a href="http://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD (WPSSO JSON) Pro</a> extension (includes a <em>No Risk 30 Day Refund Policy</em>).</p>